ESMValGroup/ESMValTool_Tutorial/_episodes/10-diagnostics.md

 ## Extracting information needed for analyses
-In the *main* function of the diagnostic, you will see that *input_data* values are  read from the *cfg* Python dictionary.
+In the *main* function of the diagnostic, you will see that *input_data* values are  read from the *cfg* Python dictionary (line 70).
 Typically, users will now need to group this input data according to some criteria such as by model or experiment and select specifics to analyse.
-ESMValTool prvides a whole host of convenience functions that can do this for you.
+ESMValTool provides a whole host of convenience functions that can do this for you.
 A list of available functions and their description is provided [here](https://docs.esmvaltool.org/en/latest/api/esmvaltool.diag_scripts.shared.html).
-In our example, you will see several of these imported right at the beginning of the file and used after input data is read.
+In our example, you will see several of these imported right at the beginning of the file (lines 8-12) and used after input data is read.

 > ## ESMValTool Diagnostic Interface Functions
 >